-Elizabeth Essner serves as consulting curator for Making Place Matter.
+Elizabeth Essner is the co-curator for Making Place Matter.

 For this inaugural exhibition at The Clay Studio’s new home in Kensington, Elizabeth is excited to work with Curator of Artistic Programs Jennifer Zwilling to examine the complex meanings of place by building direct connections between artists, audiences, and clay.

 A sampling of Elizabeth's curatorial projects can be seen in the slideshow below.

 1. Graffiti & Ornament at the Woodlands, Philadelphia, PA